 Downloading the Determination

-The Adjudicator will share the Determination with the Parties electronically through the “Determination” screen on ODACC’s Custom System, a screenshot of which is available below (at Figure 6).
+The Adjudicator will share the Determination with the Parties electronically through the “Determination” page on ODACC’s Custom System, a screenshot of which is available below (at Figure 6).
 Once the Determination is completed, the Parties will receive an email advising them that the Determination is available on ODACC’s Custom System.
-The Determination can be downloaded from the Determination screen by clicking on the link that appears in the box called “Determination” (as shown at Figure 6 below).
+The Determination can be downloaded from the Determination page by clicking on the link that appears in the box called “Determination” (as shown at Figure 6 below).

 Extending the Deadline to Make a Determination